This website uses cookies

 The renaissance of the seaplane is coming, according to Nordic.

-Nordic Seaplanes has signed a memorandum of understanding for five Elfly Group Noemi (No Emissions) all-electric seaplanes with options for an additional 10.
+Nordic Seaplanes has signed a MoU for five Elfly Group Noemi (No Emissions) all-electric seaplanes with options for an additional 10.
 The companies have agreed wider collaboration to explore new coastal markets beyond Scandinavia.
-Nordic's ops team will work closely with Elfly, sharing their experience of water operations flying De Havilland Twin Otter floatplanes since 2016.
-The expected order value is 150 million USD to be delivered over the coming decade.
+Nordic’s ops team will work closely with Elfly, sharing their experience of water operations flying De Havilland Twin Otter floatplanes since 2016.
+The expected order value is US$150 million to be delivered over the coming decade.

-Nordic Seaplanes is Europe's only scheduled operator flying floatplanes on scheduled services and charter.
-Its amphibian DHC6-300 Twin Otters have been operating between Copenhagen and Aarhus every weekday, a 45-minute connection between Denmark's two biggest cities, since 25 May, 2016.
-Since that time‚ demand has grown and Nordic Seaplanes' schedule now supports up to 168 passengers per day on its main route.
+Nordic Seaplanes is said to be Europe's only scheduled operator flying floatplanes on scheduled services and charter.
+Its amphibian DHC6-300 Twin Otters have been operating between Copenhagen and Aarhus every weekday, a 45-minute connection between Denmark’s two biggest cities, since May, 2016.
+Since that time‚ demand has grown and its schedule now supports up to 168 passengers per day on its main route.